 The helicopter has a length of 16m, height of 4.9m and main rotor diameter of 14.5m.
 The maximum take-off weight of the Ka-52 is 10,800kg.

 The twin-seat cockpit accommodates two crew members in side-by-side arrangement.
-Both the crew members are seated on identical K-37-800M ejection seats.
+Both the crew members are seated on identical K-37-800M ejection seats fitted with a catapult crew rescue system.
 The modern glass cockpit is equipped with a head-up-display (HUD), four SMD 66 multifunction displays, helmet-mounted sight display, image intensifiers and a GPS receiver.
 The helicopter also integrates a FAZOTRON cabin desk radio-locator and navigation and attack system for helicopters (NASH).

 Armaments on the attack helicopter